You or your representative need to lodge:

 A failed instrument is an instrument that fails in its intended operation and becomes useless.

-A Reassessment or cancellation of a lodgement application of failed instruments must be made within five years after the initial assessment (or five years after the payment of duty pursuant to a special arrangement for the lodging of returns and payment of tax under Part 6 of the Taxation Administration Act 1997).
+A Reassessment (failed instruments) application must be made within five years after the initial assessment (or five years after the payment of duty pursuant to a special arrangement for the lodging of returns and payment of tax under Part 6 of the Taxation Administration Act 1997).

 The instrument in respect of which the application is made must be produced to the Commissioner of State Revenue (the "Commissioner") unless the Commissioner dispenses with its production.